aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-tables/add-table-in-existing-pdf-document/_index.md

 ---
-title: Create or Add Table In PDF using C++
+title: Create or Add Table In PDF
 linktitle: Create or Add Table
 type: docs
 weight: 10